-An intraosseous ganglion is a benign sub chondral radiolucent lesion without degenerative arthritis.
+An intraosseous ganglion (plural: ganglia) is a benign subchondral radiolucent lesion without degenerative arthritis.

-They are uni-/multilocular cyst surrounded by fibrous lining, containing gelatinous material
+They are uni-/multilocular cysts surrounded by a fibrous lining, containing gelatinous material.

 Typically well-demarcated solitary lytic lesion, with a sclerotic margin.
 No communication with joint can be demonstrated.

 - solitary, unilocular or multilocular 2

 Bone scans demonstrate increased radiotracer uptake (in 10%).

 - 1. Dähnert W. Radiology review manual.
 Lippincott Williams & Wilkins.
 (2007) ISBN:0781738954.
 Read it at Google Books - Find it at Amazon 2.
 Perdikakis E, Skiadas V. MRI characteristics of cysts and "cyst-like" lesions in and around the knee: what the radiologist needs to know.
 Insights Imaging.
 2013;4 (3): 257-72. doi:10.1007/s13244-013-0240-1 - Free text at pubmed - Pubmed citation